BertKoor/wt-module-custom-views/README.md

 ### Advised way of working
 * If the view you want to change resides in a subdirectory of `resources/views/`, then create the same subdirectory in the `resources/views/` directory of this module.
-* Copy the view from webtrees' `resources/views/` to the `resources/views/` directory of this module.
+* Copy the `.phtml` file from webtrees' `resources/views/` to the `resources/views/` directory of this module.
 * Immediately make a copy with `.bak` appended to the file name as a backup.
-* If the view was already changed, then hunt down the original version and copy it to this modules' directory with `.bak` appended to the file name.
+* If the `.phtml` file was already changed, then hunt down the original version and copy it to this modules' directory with `.bak` appended to the file name.

+Because:

-### In case of upgrades
+### In case of an upgrade of webtrees
-* When you receive an upgrade of webtrees, your tweaked views are safe and will no longer be overwritten.
+* When you receive an upgrade of webtrees, your tweaked views are safe and will not be overwritten.
 * Meanwhile, there might have been changes done in the views of webtrees.
-  By comparing the `.phtml.bak` file with the upgraded file, you can assert whether changes have indeed been made.
+* By comparing the `.phtml.bak` file with the upgraded file, you can assert whether changes have indeed been made.
-  And by comparing the `.phtml.bak` file with your own version, you can assert what changes you have made.
+* And by comparing the `.phtml.bak` file with your own version, you can assert what changes you have made.
-* After merging in changes from the core code into your own version, replace the `.phtml.bak` with a fresh copy of the original version of that view.
+* After merging in changes from the core code into your own version, replace the `.phtml.bak` with a fresh copy of the original version of that view, so the stage is set ready for the next upgrade.

 ### Example custom view
-The provided `login-page.phtml` and its backup can be deleted, these serve just as an example.
+The provided `login-page.phtml` and its backup of the original serve just as an example and can be deleted.
 It is a plain copy of the webtrees 2.1 (for compatibility) login page with `Username` changed to `User id`.

 This is actually a __bad example__.
 If you merely want to change some text literals